mdr/mash/getting-started-guide.md

 	│ The parent of this path (method in PathSummary) │ └─────────────────────────────────────────────────┘

-### Path completion
+### Path completion and quoting

 Paths in Mash need to be quoted as string literals, either with single or double quotes:

 	/ $ ls "tmp"

-The requirement that paths be quoted is made less onerous by the use of tab completion.
-For
-example:
+Tab completion will add in quotes for paths, for example:

 	/ $ ls tm▶
     / $ ls "tmp/"

+You can use the shortcut Ctrl-q to quote a word at the current cursor position.

-An exception to this is *bare-words*, if enabled.
-In that case, any identifier not currently bound to a variable is implicitly promoted to a string:
+Mash can also support *bare-words*.
+If enabled, any identifier not currently bound to a variable is automatically promoted to a string:

     / $ ls tmp

-Bare words can be enabled by setting a configuration option:
+Bare words are disabled by default, but can be enabled by settingc locaonfiguration option:

     / $ config.language.bareWords = true